joelprince2601/nasa_apex_alert/README.md

 Sharks play a crucial role in maintaining healthy ocean ecosystems, but their habitats and movement patterns are becoming increasingly unpredictable due to **climate change** and **ocean warming**.

-Conventional tracking methods—such as tagging—offer limited spatial coverage.
+Conventional tracking methods—such as tagging-offer limited spatial coverage.
 However, **Earth-observing satellites** now provide a new way to monitor the environmental factors influencing shark behavior at a global scale.

 Our mission: